gmb2012/alm/AgileManagement-English.md

 ![](images/290H.jpg)

-^ Das ganze Produkt Team ist eingeladen
-Team Probleme ansprechen
-Wertschätzung
-Keine echte Agenda
-Alle 6 Wochen
+^ The whole product team incl. all roles is invited Once a quarter
+Talk about problems, milestones, technical stuff, private stuff, ...
+People feel esteemed
+No fixed agenda

 ---

-# [fit] Feierabend Bier
+# [fit] After work beer

 ![original](images/pattern-of-soda-drink-cans-picjumbo-com.jpg)

+^ Spontaneous => announce in kitchen, office, ...
+Self-payed
+Planned and payed
-^ Spontan => Bei Gemba walk annonuncen
+Spontan => Bei Gemba walk annonuncen
-Geplant
-Über Abteilungsgrenzen hinaus
+Free for all => also other departments => normally they really talk about business stuff

 ---